Audio Driver

 After executing select ENABLE_XXX in boards/T5AI/TUYA_T5AI_EVB/Kconfig, you cannot manually select/deselect it by executing tos.py config menu.

-Manually enable the macro
+Scenario 3: Manually enable the macro

-• Execute the command to enter the Kconfig menu
+Run the command to enter the

-How to Use
+How to use

 OPERATE_RET tdd_audio_register(char *name, TDD_AUDIO_T5AI_T cfg)